What is Electropositivity?

 1. What is an electropositive element?
 Which is the most electropositive element in the periodic table?
 Also, name the least electropositive element in the modern periodic table.

-In the periodic table, all the alkali metals among all the elements are considered to have to most electro positivity.
+In the periodic table, all the alkali metals among all the elements are considered to have the most electropositivity.
 Cesium is considered the most electropositive stable element.
-Whereas according to the theory, the most unstable electropositive element is believed to be Francium.
-The electro positivity of the elements is known to increase as one goes down the groups and starts decreasing across periods in the modern periodic table.
+According to the theory, the most unstable electropositive element is believed to be Francium.
+The electropositivity of the elements is known to increase as one goes down the groups and starts decreasing across periods in the modern periodic table.

 In the entire modern periodic table, Fluorine is considered to be the least electropositive element.
 Fluorine has the least tendency to donate an electron to form a cation.